 The Lady Eve

 One of the most intelligent, romantic, funny screwball comedies to grace the screen.
-Preston Sturges opened the door for other screenwriters, like Billy Wilder, who frustrated with directors messing with their work, wanted to direct their own scripts.
+Preston Sturges opened the door for other screenwriters, like Billy Wilder, who were frustrated with directors messing with their work, wanted to direct their own scripts.
 Henry Fonda manages to fall, trip, slide, and slip so many times that he seems to spend much of the film on the ground.
 What may be my favorite scene is when Barbara Stanwyck practically seduces Fonda by continually twirling his hair while he is reclining on the floor getting more and more flustered.
 One of the most seductive and sexy scenes ever filmed.
 I was breaking out in a cold sweat just watching!

 The Lady Vanishes